 Starting a fertilizing regimen will undoubtedly help your plants grow strong.
 However, leaves that have already turned yellow will not turn back to green.
 This is nothing to worry about.

 Watering too much or too little can cause major stress to your plant.
 Water is an essential ingredient for your plant’s success, but getting the amount right is important.

 With pepper plants, you want to water just enough to keep the soil moist, but not soaking wet.
 If you are growing in planter pots, make sure there is drainage.
 If all of the water is trapped in the pot, your roots can become water-logged and potentially develop rot.
 This also causes an inability for your plants to access oxygen which will cause serious problems.
 This includes yellowing leaves, but will also lead to overall smaller plants and less productivity.

 You can also use a water meter like this one on Amazon.
 This device is affordable and tells you precisely the amount of water in your soil.
+It also measures pH levels to help reach the perfect level of acidity.
 Since some plants use more water than others, this is a more precise method for irrigating a diverse garden.

 Other Nutrient Deficiencies

 While Nitrogen is the most common deficiency, it is possible that your pepper plants are turning yellow because of another.
 Magnesium and Iron are both important plant foods that may be lacking.